kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 4 - Build/Sprint 1: Management of Digital Service Delivery.md

 ## Managing Digital Service Delivery

-The contract has been awarded.
+We awarded the contract.
 Now what?

 In many traditional acquisitions, the role of the Contracting Officer (CO) winds down significantly after award.
-But when it comes to digital service procurements—especially those that use agile delivery methods—award is just the beginning.
-Your engagement in the post-award phase can directly influence the success of the product being built.
+But when it comes to digital service procurements, especially those that use agile delivery methods, award is just the beginning.
+Your engagement in the post-award phase can significantly impact the success of product development.

 In this module, we’ll explore how Contracting Officers can play an active, valuable role during the delivery phase of a digital service contract.
 You’ll learn how to work effectively with the Contracting Officer’s Representative (COR) and the Product Owner (PO), understand what product management means in this context, and recognize how agile delivery teams operate once the work begins.